The Ultimate Guide to Driving in the UK

 • Single Carriageways: 60 mph (97 km/h)

-• Urban Areas: 30 mph (48 km/h) — watch for lower limits near schools.
+• Urban Areas: 30 mph (48 km/h), watch for lower limits near schools.

 It's crucial to observe speed limits to avoid fines and ensure road safety.

-Driving Licenses: What You Need to Know
+Driving Licences: What You Need to Know

 Visitors from the EU/EEA Countries